Search

 Stigma Spotlight

 Around 30% of people with lung cancer blame themselves for their diagnosis.
-This self-blame can leave them hesitant to disclose the diagnosis to their friends and family, and can lead to social isolation at the exact time when a person needs their community to rally behind them!
+This self-blame can leave them hesitant to disclose their diagnosis to friends and family and can lead to social isolation at the exact time when a person needs their community to rally behind them!

-An important part of a lung cancer diagnosis determining the stage (extent) of the cancer.
-This will help guide decisions about the most appropriate treatment approach for you.
+An important part of a lung cancer diagnosis is determining the stage (extent) of the cancer.
+This will help guide decisions about the most appropriate treatment approach.

 The stages of non-small cell lung cancer: